The Internet of Things Facilitates Supply Chain Agility Through Real-Time Data Sharing Functionality

 These are legitimate concerns that can and should be addressed.
 Because the truth is digitalization is critical to compete in today’s global economy.
 There’s a reason Gartner made digital and physical convergence the theme of its 2019 Supply Chain Executive Conference.

 Technology has changed normal, everyday experiences.
-With the power of IoT, even more, everyday processes and experiences will continue to evolve because IoT is practical.
+With the power of IoT, even more, everyday processes and experiences will continue to evolve.
+Why?
+Because so many IoT applications are practical.

-More so, the supply chain is moving toward a place more fundamentally dependent on technology to thrive.
-Organizations are looking for fast-paced, streamlined, and real-time solutions to optimize supply chain performance and minimize supply chain risk to better meet customer’s needs.
+And the supply chain is moving toward a place more fundamentally dependent on technology to thrive.
+Organizations are looking for fast-paced, streamlined, and real-time solutions to optimize supply chain performance and minimize supply chain risk so they are better equipped to meet customer’s needs.

 Yet, modern supply chains are global and complex.
-This complexity makes optimizing their performance more challenging because a larger array of demands must be met.
+This complexity makes optimizing supply chain performance more challenging because a larger array of demands must be met.